fomightez/yeastmine/README.md

     python protein_sizes_sorted.py

-You'll probably want to direct the output to a file.
+For the few scripts that don't make an output file automatically, you'll probably want to direct the output to a file.

     python scriptname.py > output_filename.txt